-We are huge soup eaters all year long, but there is nothing better than a big bowl of creamy clam chowder during the colder winter months.
+We are big soup eaters all year long, and there is nothing better than a big bowl of creamy clam chowder during the colder winter months.
 When I received Modern Comfort Cooking the first page, I turned to was for Cauliflower Clam Chowder with Crispy Bacon.

-We love stories about how people got into food and the fact that she could not cook when she began her journey, and she self-taught approach through trial and error, as well as a few cooking shows, makes me appreciate her and her recipes even more.
+We love stories about how people got into food and the fact that she could not cook when she began her journey, and her self-taught approach through trial and error, as well as a few cooking shows, makes me appreciate her and her recipes even more.
 Utterly approachable, and you do not need to be intimated by the recipes at all.
 Super easy!
-We are not classically trained, and being able to relate to Lauren as well as her easy to make recipes is a plus for us.
-While we enjoy the challenges of a complicated recipe, our go-to on a day to day basis are definitely recipes that are easy to make and delicious to devour.
+We are not classically trained, and being able to relate to Lauren as well as her easy-to-make recipes is a plus for us.
+While we enjoy the challenges of a complicated recipe, our go-to on a day-to-day basis are definitely recipes that are easy to make and delicious to devour.
 This is precisely what you get with Modern Comfort Cooking; classics made with a twist.

 The other evening we were talking about, or instead dissecting what we liked about her book.
 We kept coming back to her creative use with flavors, and how she is confident to combine flavors together that others would never think of doing.
 She calls it a Mash-Up!
 We related to how she uses travel as an inspiration for cooking.
 That is one of the things we love about traveling, too; coming home and trying to make the same flavorful dishes that we enjoyed abroad.

 We love how she breaks down the recipe sections into brunch ideas (which if you follow her on social media, weekend brunch is a big thing), down to vintage classics and modern drive-thru recipes that have been reinvented.
 As well, there are kitchen tips and variations for recipes.
 There is definitely something for everyone.